-The search for a CAA record climbs the DNS name tree from the specified label up to but not including the DNS root '.'.
+The search for a CAA record climbs the DNS name tree from the specified label up to but not including the DNS root '.' until CAA records are found.

-Given a request for a specific domain X, or a request for a wildcard domain .X, the relevant record set R(X) is determined as follows:
+Given a request for a specific domain name X, or a request for a wildcard domain name \.X, the relevant record set RelevantCAASet(X) is determined as follows: